ceph/ceph/doc/cephadm/troubleshooting.rst

   podman build -t ceph:debugging -f Containerfile .
   # pass --build-arg=BASE_IMG=<your image> to customize the base image

-The result should be a new local image named ``ceph:debugging``.
+The above file creates a new local image named ``ceph:debugging``.
 This image can be used on the same machine that built it.
-Later, the image could be pushed to a container repository, or saved and copied to a node runing other ceph containers.
-Please consult the documentation for ``podman`` or ``docker`` for more details on the general container workflow.
+The image can also be pushed to a container repository or saved and copied to a node runing other Ceph containers.
+Consult the ``podman`` or ``docker`` documentation for more information about the container workflow.

-Once the image has been built it can be used to initiate repeat debugging sessions without having to re-install the debug tools and debuginfo packages.
-To debug a core file using this image, in the same way as previously described,
+After the image has been built, it can be used to initiate repeat debugging sessions.
+By using an image in this way, you avoid the trouble of having to re-install the debug tools and debuginfo packages every time you need to run a debug session.
+To debug a core file using this image, in the same way as previously described, run:
-run:

 .. prompt:: bash #